CIMS - Carleton Immersive Media Studios

 The C-SALT laboratory at the Azrieli School of Architecture and Urbanism is focused on the study of materiality in architecture.
 The goal of this research lab is to effect and contribute to the understanding, application and invention of the material nature of architecture, construction and design.
 Of particular interest in the lab are the secondary properties of materials, the combination of organic and inorganic materials and the reassessment of traditional materials and methods within the context of our contemporary condition.
 The Facility is located in the Architecture Building.

-The Carleton Urban Research Lab (c.url) at the Azrieli School of Architecture & Urbanism was established in January 2017 to conduct collaborative interdisciplinary research, teaching, and design projects centered on the entwined issues of water, cities, and equity.
-The Urban Research Lab was founded by co-directors Ozayr Saloojee and Catherine Bonier with the support of the Azrieli School of Architecture and Director Jill Stoner.
-Professors Bonier and Saloojee are in the process of defining the key short and long-term areas of research, teaching, and engagement connected to the Carleton Urban Research Lab’s three central research themes.
-They look forward to expanding their collaborations with university, government, and private entities within Canada as well as internationally.
+The Carleton Urban Research Lab (c-url) at the Azrieli School of Architecture & Urbanism supports design-based thinking and collaborative projects centered on the entwined issues of water, cities, and equity.
+Historically architecture, whether at the scale of the room or the city, is based on understanding and imagining environmental conditions and technical interventions in terms that are simultaneously social, political, cultural, and artistic.
+New challenges around globalization, urbanization, environmental change, infrastructure, mass migration, and energy use increase the need for this type of thinking, which equally values human factors alongside quantifiable data.
+The Urban Research Lab was founded by Professors Ozayr Saloojee and Catherine Bonier in January of 2017, with the support of Azrieli School Director Jill Stoner, to promote this type of design thinking, and to expand research, teaching, and engagement connected to the Lab’s three central themes.
+They look forward to building upon their own expertise in the areas of architecture and urbanism to establish ongoing transdisciplinary collaborations with university, government, and private entities within Canada as well as internationally.

-C.url hosted its inaugural symposium and workshop, Fluid Infrastructures, on March 3-4.
-With assistance from partners in the National Capital Commission and the help of visiting designers and researchers, students investigated Ottawa’s past and present relationship to its river through tours, lectures, discussions, and workshops.
-The next c.url symposium will center on workshops that bring together students and experts from across disciplines to use design research techniques to reimagine the relationship of the city to its waters in the year 2067.
+C-url hosted its inaugural symposium and workshop, Fluid Infrastructures, on March 3-4, 2017.
+With assistance from partners in the National Capital Commission and the help of visiting designers and researchers, students investigated Ottawa’s past and present relationship to its river through tours, lectures, discussions, and design workshops.
+The next c-url symposium in Summer of 2018 will bring together international students and experts to envision urban waterfront redevelopment around the issues of infrastructure, environment, and equity.